PINTO0309/onnx2tf/docs/flatbuffer_direct_pytorch_regression_2026-07-14.md

 They require broader layout-policy work and were deliberately left unchanged rather than risking already passing models.

+### Exact post-repair accounting

+The complete central suite was rerun once more at checkpoint `3127e39d` after the bounded inherited-failure repairs above.
+The seven already classified long-running tests were deselected.
+The exact result was **1,019 passed, 94 non-timeout failures, and 7 long-running exclusions** out of 1,120 collected tests.
+This is a net improvement of 24 passing tests from the 995/118 snapshot.

+All 94 remaining non-timeout failures were rerun against `fb-refactor3` commit `c52bc1699b4c7a11a03a535e0b7f10315e1292bd`.
+Every one failed there as well, with the same exception type and normalized first message in 94 out of 94 cases.
+Six are user-excluded `bread` model tests.
+The 88 active inherited failures consist of 51 source-rewrite/canonicalization assertions, 20 synthetic exporter/runtime cases, and 17 real-model integration cases.

+### Safe follow-up for the five inherited CONCAT parser crashes

+The five remaining `AttributeError: 'NoneType' object has no attribute 'group'` cases shared one source-canonicalization defect.
+The structured `_apply_concat` parser rejected signed target dimensions such as `-1`; the legacy fallback also did not match, but the canonicalizer nevertheless dereferenced the absent legacy regex match.

+The bounded repair does the following:

+- accepts signed integer literals in parsed CONCAT target shapes;
+- treats a parsed but runtime-dependent target shape as unresolved evidence instead of falling through to an absent legacy match;
+- permits the NCHW `torch.cat(..., dim=1)` rewrite only when rank-four shape evidence is present, so rank-three NMS and dynamic-middle-dimension CONCATs retain their original axis semantics;
+- preserves an inlined scalar `torch.as_tensor(...)` only when it is the direct data argument of `torch.reshape`, whose PyTorch API requires a Tensor.
+  Scalar tensors in ordinary elementwise expressions are still simplified to literals as before.

+All five cases now pass the former crash site.
+Three pass completely: the rank-three dynamic CONCAT case and both NMS postprocess cases.
+The two Yolov7 cases expose older, deeper assertions instead of an exception:

+- the native-package characterization expects the local spelling `cv64_in_cf`, while the generated source uses `cv64_in`; both forms are the same channel-first `torch.cat(..., dim=1)` value and feed the Conv directly;
+- direct and helper Dynamo ONNX exports both complete, but their structural signatures differ.
+The helper path intentionally runs the common Dynamo ONNX sanitizer/optimizer while the direct call in this test does not.
+The observed differences include output dimension-symbol names and optimized operator counts.

+No broad variable rename or sanitizer bypass was applied for these two assertions because neither is evidence of a numerical failure and either change would affect unrelated passing artifacts.
+The focused checks completed without timeout or SWAP.

 ## Historical central exporter-suite investigation

 The monolithic `test_pytorch_exporter.py` remains useful as a characterization